How to Avoid the Cutting Room Floor

 Go inside the cutting room with Emmy-winning editor Jordan Goldman, A.C.E.
-(Homeland, 24: Live Another Day, Masters of Sex, The Shield) as he explains the key things professional actors should — and shouldn't do – to ensure their performance makes it to the screen.
+(Homeland, Cobra Kai, Dark Matter, The Shield) as he explains the key things professional actors should — and shouldn’t do – to ensure their performance makes it to the screen.
 He’ll show you how and why directors, showrunners, and editors decide whether your performance stays in the show – or gets cut out.

 Acting for the camera can be challenging.
 Arm yourself with the best tips and advice you can get, from an insider uniquely positioned to be your guide into a process that few actors ever see or understand.